Stillat/dagger/README.md

 ### How does the Dagger compiler differ from Laravel's component compiler?

 The Dagger compiler is a multi-stage compiler that recursively parses and compiles a component's template ahead of time.
 Components compiled with the Dagger compiler will become *part of the view's* compiled output.
 Because of this, Laravel's related view events will *not* be fired when Dagger components are loaded.

+### Is an additional build step required?

+An additional build step is *not* required.
+Dagger components will be compiled the first time you load your views.
+[Dynamic Components](#dynamic-components) will be compiled automatically the first time they are encountered.

 ### Are class-based components supported?